 Program Name2: Cadastral Surveying

-Project title: Revolutionizing Cadastral Surveying: The Impact of LiDAR Technology
+Project title: Revolutionizing Cadastral Surveying: The Impact of Lidar Technology

-Project description: The Bureau of Land Management (BLM) Cadastral Survey program is changing the way land and resource management is done through the use of Light Detection and Ranging (LiDAR) technology.
-LiDAR technology allows surveyors to gather detailed information about the land, which helps in various activities, including studying river movements, planning land development, and investigating fires.
+Project description: The Bureau of Land Management (BLM) Cadastral Survey program is changing the way land and resource management is done through the use of light detection and ranging (lidar) technology.
+Lidar technology allows surveyors to gather detailed information about the land, which helps in various activities, including studying river movements, planning land development, and investigating fires.

-Incorporating LiDAR technology allows Cadastral Survey to offer enhanced services to customers, going beyond traditional survey products.
+Incorporating lidar technology allows Cadastral Survey to offer enhanced services to customers, going beyond traditional survey products.
 By providing professional evaluation and data-driven solutions, Cadastral Surveyors can ensure the safety, sustainability, and success of their projects, ultimately leading to better land and resource management practices.

-One application of LiDAR is in studying historic riverbanks.
+One application of lidar is in studying historic riverbanks.
 By using this technology, surveyors can accurately map how riverbanks have changed over time.
 River movement study mapping allows surveyors to analyze and accurately map the natural dynamics of changes in riverbanks, offering precise and detailed verification of historical riverbank locations in the field to apply boundary management solutions.

-LiDAR is also valuable in fire investigations and is being used to scan origin areas for fire investigations.
+Lidar is also valuable in fire investigations and is being used to scan origin areas for fire investigations.
 When a fire occurs, understanding its origin and how it spread is crucial.
-LiDAR creates detailed maps of the affected landscape, allowing investigators to pinpoint where the fire started and how it moved.
+Lidar creates detailed maps of the affected landscape, allowing investigators to pinpoint where the fire started and how it moved.
 This information is critical for comprehending wildfire behavior and for providing valuable insights to fire investigators.

-Another important use of LiDAR is in creating Digital Elevation Models (DEMs).
+Another important use of lidar is in creating Digital Elevation Models (DEMs).
 These models provide a 3D representation of the land's surface, showing features like elevation, slope, and topographical features.
 DEMs are valuable for various engineering projects, such as building roads, planning urban areas, and developing infrastructure.
-By using LiDAR to generate these models, surveyors support engineering solutions by providing accurate data, leading to better planning and execution of engineering projects.
+By using lidar to generate these models, surveyors support engineering solutions by providing accurate data, leading to better planning and execution of engineering projects.

-Overall, LiDAR technology is enhancing cadastral surveying services by providing accurate and detailed data for a range of applications.
-This improved understanding of the land not only enhances safety and sustainability but also leads to more effective management of boundaries and natural resources.

 Sensor Type: Camera;Video;Lidar (terrestrial or bathymetric);

 Platform type: UAS;Ground based / sensor web / web cam;Airplane;